Tesla sales plunge again as anti-Musk boycott shows staying power and rivals pounce on the weakness

 Musk has acknowledged that his work as head of the Department of Government Efficiency and his embrace of European far-right candidates have hurt the company.
 But he attributed much of the sales plunge to customers holding off while they waited for new versions of Tesla's best selling Model Y.

-Tesla reports second quarter financial result on July 23.
+Tesla reports second quarter financial results on July 23.
 In the first quarter, net income fell 71%.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.